-- " Filter reset button will light up after the fan has been running for 2,000 hours. - " After changing the filter, press and hold the filter reset button to reset the 2,000-hour timer.
+- Filter reset button will light up after the fan has been running for 2,000 hours, or if the pressure switch detects excessive pressure build-up indicating that the filter must be changed. - After changing the filter, press and hold the filter reset button to reset the 2,000-hour timer.
 Light flashes while button is held.